thiccaxe/CompanionGames/development/pair_setup_procedure.md

 # Pair setup procedure

-When there could be multiple possible pins used for pairing
+When there could be multiple possible pins used for pairing - nevermind, this is false

 ## M1